Skip to content

 Worker Routing

 worker_tools decides which tools run in the sandbox proxy instead of the main MindRoom process.
 When omitted, MindRoom routes coding, file, python, and shell through the proxy by default. worker_scope controls how those sandbox runtimes are reused between calls.
-Six integrations are shared-only (they require worker_scope unset or shared): google, spotify, gmail, google_calendar, google_sheets, and homeassistant.
-Of those, gmail, google_calendar, google_sheets, and homeassistant also always stay local regardless of worker_tools (they are never proxied to the sandbox). google and spotify can still be proxied through the sandbox.
+The shared-only integrations require worker_scope unset or shared.
+That list includes spotify, homeassistant, and all configured mcp_<server_id> tools.
+Separately, gmail, google_calendar, google_drive, google_sheets, and homeassistant always stay local regardless of worker_tools (they are never proxied to the sandbox). spotify can still be proxied through the sandbox.

 The supported worker_scope values are: